 If you plan to spend your whole holiday soaking up the sun next to the pool, you can arrange a pickup service at Grottamiranda.
 But we would strongly advise you to rent a car instead.
 As we said in the introduction, Puglia is a wonderful region and it would be a shame to miss all that because you don’t have your own transportation.

 Getting to Grottamiranda by car from Bari or Brindisi is easy, but make sure to bring a GPS if you don’t want to get lost between the olive groves.

 Where to stay at Grottamiranda

 Grottamiranda is the perfect mix between a B&B and a small hotel, where the main focus is on comfort and space for the guests.
-The architecture of the main building is in typical farm style of the Puglia region.
-The rooms are studio apartments with private bathroom, a kitchenette and airco (which comes in very handy in this part of Italy).
-Each room is unique and organised differently.
+The architecture of the main building is in the typical farm style of the Puglia region.
+The rooms are studio apartments with a private bathroom, a kitchenette, and airco (which comes in very handy in this part of Italy).
+Each room is unique and organized differently.
 Some of the rooms are in a modern style while others took the style of the building and have limestone accents and high ceilings.

 We stayed in a “Lecce” room, which we can definitely recommend.
 Because the bed is up on a mezzanine there is a lot of space downstairs to do… well… at the moment we can’t really think of a reason why you would want to spend our time inside your room at a place like Grottamiranda, but let’s say it’s nice to know that you have the option.
 The typical architecture of our room just adds to the experience of being in this wonderful part of Italy.
 When we woke up in the morning we felt like rich Italian farmers ready to go pick some olives from the trees.

-With “picking olives” we of course mean hanging around nude next to jacuzzi or the pool.
+With “picking olives” we of course mean hanging around nude next to the jacuzzi or the pool.

 What to do at Grottamiranda